 The system of intergovernmental transfers to municipalities is intended to assist them in combating poverty and strengthening their own capacity to provide services.
-Between 2015/16 and 2017/18, Overstrand Municipality will receive national transfers for equitable share contribution, the local government financial management grant, the municipal systems improvement grant, the Municipal infrastructure grant, Integrated national electrification grant and the expanded public works programme grant.
+Between 2016/17 and 2018/19, Overstrand Municipality will receive national and provincial transfers totaling R513 179 000.

-The equitable share is an unconditional grant which is the largest proportions of all the national transfers to Overstrand Municipality accounting for 66 percent of national transfers in 2015/16.
+The equitable share is an unconditional grant which is the largest proportions of all the national transfers to Overstrand Municipality accounting for 71 percent of national transfers in 2016/17.